rauc/rauc/docs/basic.rst

 the exact same rootfs content, RAUC will save update time by skipping the root file system automatically and only installing the changed application.

+.. note:: When combining this with RAUC's built-in HTTP(s) bundle streaming, this will also prevent downloading skipped images and thus save download volume.

 .. _sec-boot-slot:

 Boot Slot Selection